 Processed and Ultra-Processed Foods

-More than half of the average American diet is filled with ultra-processed foods.
+More than half of the average American diet is filled with ultra-processed foods which is problematic because these foods can increase risk of cancer and cause other health problems as well.
 Processed foods are less processed than ultra-processed foods and include items like bread, tofu, cheese, and canned food like canned beans.

-Ultra-processed foods are pre-packaged foods that tend to have more preservatives and food coloring, also more added fat, sugar, and salt, along with artificial flavorings.
-These include foods like flavored salty snacks, pre-packaged desserts and candy, energy drinks and sodas, packaged meats, French fries and fast food.
-The consumption of ultra-processed food has been linked to obesity, type 2 diabetes and heart disease.
+Ultra-processed foods are pre-packaged foods that tend to have more preservatives and artificial flavors and colors, as well as more added fat, sugar, and salt, all of which are harmful to health.
+These include foods like flavored salty snacks, pre-packaged desserts and candy, energy drinks and sodas, packaged meats, French fries and fast food, margarine, and sauces.
+The consumption of ultra-processed food has been linked to obesity, type 2 diabetes, heart disease, mental health issues, and cancer.

-More recently, a study of over 100,000 French adults found that ultra-processed foods significantly increased cancer risk.
+Research in this area continues to grow.
+For example, a study of over 100,000 French adults found that ultra-processed foods significantly increased cancer risk.
 The results showed that a 10% increase in ultra-processed food consumption resulted in a 12% increase in risk of developing any kind of cancer.
+Another large study featuring more than 114,000 US nurses found that eating ultra-processed foods significantly increased the risk of premature death from a variety of illnesses including cancer.
+In that study, the most egregious foods were ready-to-eat meat products, sugar sweetened and artificially sweetened beverages, dairy based desserts, and processed breakfast foods.
 Ultra-processed foods should be avoided as much as possible.

 - Resources